samaritanministries/dash-banner.js/README.md

 #### This is the alert banner for the Dash platform.

-Right now, this component is in a state of flux, transitioning between ES5 and ES6.
-As of now, all of the JavaScript has been migrated to using Webpack, however the CSS files are still built via Grunt.
-Ideally, grunt would be entirely removed in favor of Webpack.
+Dash Banner has been converted to use ES6 and Webpack, however it is still being shipped with a bundled Javascript file for use with pre-ES6 applications.
+Instructions for both are included.

 ## Dependencies